Reflection centralizers in Coxeter groups: Examples

 \section{Examples}

-In this section we give many examples illustrating theorem~\ref{thm-dihedral-angles}.
-If $\Dodd_s$ is not a tree then $\DOmega$ is usually infinite, so we focus on the tree case.
+In this section we give many examples of reflection centralizers in Coxeter groups, illustrating theorem~\ref{thm-dihedral-angles}.
+See \cite{AMN} for some different and very nice examples worked from another perspective.
 We generally proceed by working out the tail classes, fusing them into arrow classes, and then finding the angles.

-Suppose first that $\D$ is a tree of single edges (edge label~$3$).
+Suppose first that $\Delta$ is a tree of single edges (edge label~$3$).
 Then there is only one class of reflection, so we don't need to choose a component of $\Dodd$.
-The tail classes are easy to work out: each contains a unique arrow $[J,K]$ where $J$ and $K$ have distance~$2$ in $\D$.
+The tail classes are easy to work out: each contains a unique arrow $[A,B]$ where $A$ and $B$ have distance~$2$ in $\Delta$.
 (Proof: move the tail toward the head.)
 The tail classes fuse in pairs, got by reversing these arrows.
-The end result is that the generators for $\WOmega$ are in bijection with the $A_3$ diagrams in $\D$.
+The end result is that the generators for $\WOmega$ are in bijection with the $A_3$ diagrams in $\Delta$.
 Almost all the angles can be worked out using \eqref{eq-A2BnC}.
-In our situation it reads: if two arrow classes have representatives with the same tail, then their edge label in $\DOmega$ is the same as the one between their tips in $\D$.
+In our situation it reads: if two arrow classes have representatives with the same tail, then their edge label in $\DOmega$ is the same as the one between their tips in $\Delta$.

 The first example is $A_{n\geq3}$, which has $n-2$ arrow classes: We have drawn double-headed arrows because of the fusion of tail classes.
 Every arrow class has a representative with tail at the leftmost vertex.
 So the joins between these arrow classes are the same as the joins between the right-hand tips of the arrows.
 So $\WOmega=W(A_{n-2})$.